AdwoaAgyeiwaa/Beginner-SQL-Codes/Data_Cleaning_in_SQL.md

 FROM
  dataset.table_name;
 ```
-The `length` command helps validate a textstring in a column to check for errors during entry.<br><br>
+The `LENGTH` command helps validate a textstring in a column to check for errors during entry.<br><br>
 You can filter out the records that do not meet this validation using the following command:
 ```
 SELECT